isc-projects/bind9/doc/arm/reference.rst

 ``static-stub``
    A static-stub zone is similar to a stub zone with the following
-   exceptions: the zone data is statically configured, rather than transferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.
+   exceptions: the zone data is statically configured, rather than transferred from a primary server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.